mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-dashboard-permissions/_index.md

 Result: You receive an error message that cannot override a higher permission with a lower permission in the same dashboard.
 User1 has administrator permissions.

-> Refer to [Role-based access Control]({{< relref "../../../enterprise/access-control/_index.md" >}}) in Grafana Enterprise to understand how to use RBAC permissions to restrict access to dashboards, folders, administrative functions, and other resources.
+> Refer to [Role-based access Control]({{< relref "../../../enterprise/access-control/_index.md" >}}) in Mosaicoo Enterprise to understand how to use RBAC permissions to restrict access to dashboards, folders, administrative functions, and other resources.